SAFETY FIRST – PREPARE YOUR VEHICLE…

 Note too that frightening ‘brake fade’ (requiring ever-heavier pedal pressure to slow or stop) can occur through the friction-induced overheating of hard-worked brake pads and discs (also brake shoes and drums), even if the brake fluid is stable.
 It’s worth considering fitting brake pads and shoes with heavier-duty characteristics for use in such arduous conditions.

-Your vehicle’s tyres, steering and suspension systems also need to be in excellent condition – especially as some of the mountain roads included here have rough and slippery surfaces in places.
+If you read the best atv tires reviews you will know that, your vehicle’s tyres, steering and suspension systems also need to be in excellent condition – especially as some of the mountain roads included here have rough and slippery surfaces in places.
 Make sure that your tyres are inflated to the correct pressures too.

 Ensure too that your engine is in good condition, with clean oil and coolant, maintained at the correct levels.
 Note that anti-freeze mixture acts as a summer coolant, as well as preventing ice damage in an engine in winter, and should be used all year round (its use effectively raises the boiling point of the coolant by a few degrees, and this can be very helpful on long, tough ascents).